Hans Werner Ballmann

 Ballmann earned his doctorate from the University of Bonn in 1979, under the supervision of Wilhelm Klingenberg.

-He currently is a professor at the University of Bonn, and the managing director of the Max Planck Institute for Mathematics in Bonn, Germany, since 2007.
+He was a professor at the University of Bonn, and a director of the Max Planck Institute for Mathematics in Bonn, Germany, from 2007 to 2019.
 He has advised 16 doctoral students at Bonn, including Christian Bär and Anna Wienhard.

 He is a member of the German Academy of Sciences Leopoldina since 2007, and a member of the scientific committee of the Mathematical Research Institute of Oberwolfach since 2004.